 The last stop on our half-day tour that included Coba and the Cenote was a stop at a traditional Mayan village, which was easily the highlight of the day.
 One of the villagers showed us how they use raised beds with mixed plants to yield several kinds of produce in a small space.

-He explained how they build their huts, weave hammocks, grow medicinal plants, keep a growing community of stingless bees for honey and how they cook.
+He explained how they build their huts, weave hammocks, grow medicinal plants, cook and keep a growing community of stingless bees for honey.

 Kids peeked out of huts at us curiously and women made tortillas that we got to sample with scrambled eggs from their chickens and herbs and salsa from their garden.

-The Village is relatively new.
-As local families find the bigger towns becoming too crowded and expensive some are recreating traditional villages to live more economically.
+The Village was relatively new when I was there.
+As the bigger towns become too crowded and expensive some families are recreating traditional villages to live more economically.

 Go Wild at Eco Theme Parks

-Xcaret (top) and Xel Ha theme parks are pricey and more than a little gimmicky.
-But each has a huge variety of genuinely cool eco-adventure activities all in one place.
-They’re a great thing to do if you’re staying in a vacation rental and want resort amenities and convenience for a day.
+Xcaret (top) and Xel Ha are two of several “Eco” adventure parks that have opened across the coast.
+They’re pricey, but each has a huge variety of genuinely cool light adventure activities all in one place.
+They’re an especially great thing to do if you’re staying in a vacation rental and want resort amenities and convenience for a day.

-They’re also very handy if you need to entertain kids of different ages.
-Preschoolers and toddlers will be happy with the playgrounds, wading pools and tamer wildlife attractions (Xcaret has a butterfly pavillion and turtles) while older kids and teens can rock climb, zip line, snorkel and more.
+They’re also handy if you need to entertain kids of different ages.
+Preschoolers and toddlers will be happy with the playgrounds, wading pools and tamer wildlife attractions (Xcaret has a butterfly pavillion and turtles).
+Older kids and teens can rock climb, zip line, kayak, snorkel, swim in cenotes and more.

 A less commercial option with kids and teens is the Sian Ka’an Biosphere Reserve, a UNESCO site that offers bird watching, kayaking, fly fishing and small boat tours.